 At the beginning of the conflict, most nurses were sent to Europe, where convoys of nurses were posted until 1917.
 Many stayed until the hostilities ended.
 All were demobilized at the end of the war, and many got married and had children.
 However, a good number stayed single, not a common occurrence among women in general at the time.
 Among the single women, most returned to the labour market and worked in the health care sector, if not always as nurses.

-Before the war, nurses recruited to serve in the Nurses Corps were chosen from among civilian nurses.
+Before the war, nurses recruited to serve in the Nurses Service were chosen from among civilian nurses.
 They had to be single and in good health, and have a diploma in nursing from a recognized school.
 Once selected, the applicants went for four to six weeks of training at the Halifax military hospital to learn the rudiments of military nursing.
 They then took an oral and written examination, after which they were officially admitted to the CANC and received the rank of lieutenant, along with all the advantages of the rank: salary, leaves, retirement plan.
 However, their authority as officers was limited to the functions that they executed in the hospitals.
 They had no decisionmaking power at the military level, unlike medical officers.
 In addition, although they were lieutenants, they were known simply as "nursing sisters," a title reminiscent of the religious vocation with which caregiving tasks were often associated.

 Of all the nurses on active duty during World War I, only the Canadian nurses were under the direct control of the army and held a military rank.
 In comparison, the British nursing services were affiliated with the army, but not integrated into it.
 The higher status accorded to the nursing profession in Canada than in Great Britain may explain, at least in part, this breach of tradition by the Canadian military authorities.
 Most Canadian nurses with diplomas had gone to high school, and in Canada, training in a nursing school was seen as a sign of prestige.9